cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 The current size and scale of the CUT is displayed in the top right corner of the window.

-The image below shows that our application is displaying at `1000px` width, `660px` height and scaled to `100%`.
+The image below shows that our application is displaying at `500px` width, `500px` height and scaled to `100%`.

-(CROPPED SCREENSHOT OF VIEWPORT SIZE)
+<DocsImage src="/img/guides/core-concepts/v10/viewport-scaling-ct.png" alt="Cypress app showing mounted component test viewport scale"></DocsImage>

 _Note: The righthand side may also be used to display syntax errors in your spec file that prevent the tests from running._

-(SCREENSHOT OF AN ERROR APEARING ON THE RIGHT SIDE)
+<DocsImage src="/img/guides/core-concepts/v10/aut-error-ct.png" alt="Cypress app showing error as application under test"></DocsImage>

 _Note: Internally, the CUT renders within an iframe.
 This can sometimes cause unexpected behaviors